 Whether performed as part of demanding exercise regimen or as an occupational duty, heavy lifting can place great strain on the biceps muscles and tendons.
 When overstressed, these tissues can be damaged, typically leading to significant pain and debilitation.
-If you’re suffering from a biceps injury or believe you may be, Dr. Tyson Cobb and our team of experienced healthcare professionals can diagnose your condition and provide effective treatment options tailored to your specific needs.
+If you’re suffering from a biceps injury or believe you may be, our team of experienced healthcare professionals can diagnose your condition and provide effective treatment options tailored to your specific needs.

 There are three main types of biceps injuries: tendinitis, tendon dislocation, and tendon tear or rupture.
 Tendinitis usually occurs as a result of overuse and often can be healed with rest and time, particularly if the injury is minor.
 As with many biceps injuries, the discomfort may originate from the shoulder or the elbow.
-During your initial consultation, Dr. Cobb will determine the nature of your injury.
+During your initial consultation, our doctors will determine the nature of your injury.

 Tendon dislocation, sometimes called tendon instability or tendon subluxation, generally occurs as a result of complications from a shoulder injury, such as a rotator cuff tear, where the long head of the biceps tendon migrates out of the anatomical groove where it should sit.
 Generally the two conditions will need to be treated together.